Passion

 range of effectiveness versus side effects.
 At lease yohimbe does not

 cause the potential blindness that Viagra can sometimes cause.
-Each person has a
+However Viagra

 Q. I saw a flyer in a health food store regarding